AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 **Deprecated Features in Aviatrix Release 6.8.1398**

-* The Transitive Peering features is deprecated.
-This features’ functionality will be replaced by Aviatrix Multi-Cloud Transit.
+* The Transitive Peering feature is deprecated.
+This feature's functionality will be replaced by Aviatrix Multi-Cloud Transit.
-* Aviatrix recommends deleting Encrypted and Transitive Peerings from your account, and then upgrading your Controller.
+* Aviatrix recommends deleting Transitive Peerings from your account, and then upgrading your Controller.

 6.9.188 (10/21/2022)
 ==========================================